AlenJakob/serialno-checker/README.md

-# Warranty serial Number checker
+# Warranty serial Number checker for electric motors

 The application that help check serial no. for warranty

 # Technologies